jordimarimon/ts-ast-parser/CONTRIBUTING.md

 ## Filing Issues

-Please search though open and closed issues to see if a similar issue already exists.
+Please search through open and closed issues to see if a similar issue already exists.
 If not, open an issue and try to provide a minimal reproduction if you can.

 ## Pull Requests